 Once you have a smart and well detailed marketing plan in place, then it is time to start looking at the various technologies that can help you build our your automated campaign.
 Researching your options can be quite overwhelming, although there are resources to help make the process a little easier.
 Both MyCustomer.com and G2crowd.com offer some insight into the myriad of options on the web.
 Once you begin digging into your options you can see that both functionality and pricing can vary greatly.
 It is important not to get too caught up in the bells and whistles.
 Rather, while keeping your core message and target demographic in mind, look for the software that will help you implement your plan in the easiest way possible.

-Marketing automation cannot fix a broken system in much the same way more air can’t repair a tire with a gaping hole in it.
+Marketing automation cannot fix a broken system in much the same way more air can't repair a tire with a gaping hole in it.
 But given the right plan, the right content and the right platform, it can propel your company forward; amplifying your efforts and streamlining the process.
 When done correctly, your customers feel nurtured all the way through the sales process; while your staff has more time for the business of running your business.
 In many cases, however, the lead up to an effective marketing automation plan can prove to be too much work.
 This article in the Huffington Post highlights some of the pitfalls of trying to integrate a digital automation plan on your own.
 Instead, why not call the experts at Seafoam Media?
-We can help with your marketing automation, from strategy to execution.
+Our St. Louis SEO company can help with your marketing automation, from strategy to execution.
 Just sit back and let the qualified leads start pouring in.
 Call us today for more information.